jeraman/LL-Experiment-01/research/circuits.md

 ## Connecting the button
 Regarding [Arcade buttons I use](https://www.adafruit.com/product/3489), there are two pairs of connectors: one pair for controlling the LEDs, another for using the button itself.
 For the LED connectors, [specification](https://www.adafruit.com/product/3489#technical-details-anchor) says there is no need to use resistors so that it is possible to connect the button directly to the 5v and GND (these have built-in 1k resistors).vFor the button, you can follow [this basic tutorial ](https://www.arduino.cc/en/Tutorial/Button) in order to read the button inside Arduino.
 Here, I used a 10k resistor.

 I've modified this demo to work with the LEDs: if the button is pressed, the LED will light up.
-The code is [here](../sketches/arcade-button-LED/arcade-button-LED/ino).
+The code is [here](./sketches/arcade-button-LED/arcade-button-LED.ino).

 ## Connect the potentiometers
 Also very simple step.
 Just follow this [example here](https://www.arduino.cc/en/tutorial/potentiometer).
-The code example is available [here](../sketches/potentiometers/potentiometers.ino).
+The code example is available [here](./sketches/potentiometers/potentiometers.ino).

 ## Writing the Arduino code
-Once done with the hardware part, it's time to code the Arduino Sketch.
+Once done with the hardware part, it's time to code a Arduino Sketch that will combine all previous points MIDI BLE, the button, and the potentiometers.

 The functionalities implemented by the looper are:
 - **Record:** Press the red button once (Pre-requisite: 'Clear');